solo-io/gloo/docs/v1/virtualhost.md

 <a name="v1.SSLConfig"></a>

 ### SSLConfig
-SSLConfig contains the options necessary to configure a virtualhost to use TLS
+SSLConfig contains the options necessary to configure a virtualservice to use TLS

 ```yaml